 1. Madhya Pradesh GK Questions and Current Affairs

 4. Hills and Mountains Ranges

 16. Heritage Sites

 Madhya Pradesh is also known as the Tiger state of India.
 The state came into existence on 1 November 1956.
 It is the 2nd largest state by an area of 3,08,252 and 5th by its population of 72,626,809.
 After Independence Madhya Pradesh was created with Nagpur as its capital.
 In 1956, Madhya Pradesh was recognized and Bhopal makes its capital.
 Madhya Pradesh was the largest area state in India until 2000 when the Chhattisgarh region was made as a separate state.

 Now let’s talk about the history of Madhya Pradesh the major part of GK of Madhya Pradesh.
 The interesting and unique tool stone-age tools have been discovered from the Narmada river valley.
 Rock shelter and cave painting which can be dated to 30,000 BCE have been discovered at a no. of places.
 Madhya Pradesh was ruled by Maurya Empire (Ashoka of Magadha) in the 3rd century BC.

 During this period the region was dominated by the Maurya, Nanda and Gupt.
 In November 2000, as part of the Madhya Pradesh Reorganization Act, the southeastern portion of the state split off to form the new state of Chhattisgarh.
-Below table will tell more about the GK of Madhya Pradesh and Its history.
+Below table will tell more about the Madhya Pradesh general knowledge 2021 and its history.